MarieHannaert/Illumina_Snakemake/README.md

 ````
 To check the documentation of Snakemake you can use the following link: [Snakemake](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html)

-Now the snakemake enviroment is ready for use with the pipeline.

 ### Downloading the Illumina pipeline from Github
 When you want to use the Illumina pipeline, you can download the complete pipeline, including: scripts, conda enviroments, ... on your own local maching.
 Good practise is to make a directory **Snakemake/** where you can collect all of your pipelines.
 Downloading the Illumina pipeline in your snakemake directory can be done by the following command: